JuanPabloDiaz/doc/_posts/jekyll/2023-06-30-banner-image.md

 - A funtional Jekyll site with at least two post files.
 - Some images to work with (located at assets/img/)

-Verify the image displays

-### Code to add an image into the ....

-#### Add the path location to the layout section of the blog page:
+If you do not have much time but you have experience using Jekyll.
+I suggest you to watch the [video from minute 12"](https://www.youtube.com/watch?v=6oKO-7gsM4s&t=725s) instead.
+And jump to [Minute 12](#minute-12) in this post.

+## Add Image Path to YAML Front Matter

+There are multiple ways to add an image into your post, using an html image tag or a markdown syntax.
+However, you can also add it by including an image field on the YAML Front Matter[^YAML]. (video: [Add image](https://youtu.be/6oKO-7gsM4s?t=447))

+Copy and past the code below to your YAML Front Matter:

 ```markdown
 ---